 Multi Agency Public Protection Arrangements

-The Multi Agency Public Protection Arrangements (MAPPA) established by section 10 of the Management of Offenders etc. (Scotland) Act 2005, provide a national framework for jointly establishing arrangements to assess and manage risks posed by certain categories of offender
+Multi Agency Public Protection Arrangements (MAPPA) provide a framework for assessing and managing risks posed by certain categories of offenders.

-- Those offenders assessed as posing a risk of serious harm to the public
+- offenders assessed as posing a risk of serious harm to the public

 - North Ayrshire Council

 - Scottish Prison Service